Wellness Exams for Pets in Oakland, CA

 The team at Thornhill Pet Hospital cares about your pet’s well-being, and we are skilled and experienced to treat a wide variety of conditions.
 There are a number of factors to consider when caring for a pet, ranging from comprehensive wellness exams to vaccinations to dental care.
 Click the headers below to expand each topic and learn more about the wellness services we offer.

-One of the most important elements of pet care is the annual comprehensive exam.
+One of the most important elements of pet care is the annual wellness exam.
 During these exams, we evaluate your pet from nose to tail, beginning with a weight check and assessment of the skin and coat.
 We also check the eyes, ears, nose, and mouth (visit our Dentistry page for information about our dental services).
 Your pet’s legs, joints, lungs, heart, and abdomen will also be evaluated.
-These exams allow us to determine if there are any health issues so we can treat them as soon as possible.
+These wellness exams allow us to determine if there are any health issues so we can treat them as soon as possible.

 Vaccinations protect pets from viral and bacterial diseases by using weakened viruses of these diseases to trigger your pet’s immune system to recognize and fight the infection.
 Vaccine protocols will vary for each pet, depending on species, age, and lifestyle.
 We base our vaccine protocols off of the recommendations from the AAHA-AVMA Preventive HealthCare Guidelines Task Force for both dogs and cats.
 You can learn more on our Pet Vaccinations page.